KBartley25/BINF6310/project01/README.md

   6  Via mkdir, create sra_download subdirectory in user's scratch directory in the Exporer HPC

   7: cd to sra_download subdirectory located in scratch driectory

+  8: load sratoolkid module

-  8: Download chosen PRIM-Seq SRA run via wget to sra_downloads directory.
-Use paired read flag for download to generate paired reads
+  8: Download chosen PRIM-Seq SRA run via fasterq-dump with the --split-files flag to sra_downloads directory.

   9: Trim each read down to 1/4th of it's size via head command.
 Save the files to a test subdirectory within the scratch directory